Dracula (Marvel Comics): Historical

-Born Vlad Dracula in 1430 in Schassburg, Transylvania (now Sighişoara, Romania), he was the second son of a Transylvanian nobleman.
+Born Vlad Dracula in 1430 in Schassburg, Transylvania (now Sighișoara, Romania), he was the second son of a Transylvanian nobleman.
 He was named prince of Transylvania and voivode (prince) of Wallachia and became ruler while still a child.
 Over the next several years, he struggled against the Ottoman Turks, losing and regaining his throne.
 Through an arranged marriage to a Hungarian noblewoman, Zofia, he sired his daughter, Lilith.
 He sent his wife and daughter away and later married a woman named Maria, with whom he had a son named Vlad Tepelus.
 He had a son with his third wife Domini, who was named Janus.

 In 1459, Dracula was mortally wounded by the Turkish warlord Turac, who brought Dracula to a gypsy named Lianda to be healed.
 However, Lianda was a vampire, and in revenge for his persecution of the gypsies, transformed Dracula into a vampire as well.
 Turac raped and killed Dracula's wife Maria, and in revenge Dracula slew Turac, making him a vampire as well.
 Dracula gave his son Vlad Tepelus to gypsies to raise.

-Dracula defeated the vampire Nimrod the First in battle, and thus succeeded him as ruler of Earth's vampires.
+Dracula defeated the vampire Nimrod in battle, and thus succeeded him as ruler of Earth's vampires.
 Soon afterwards, he enhanced his own blood with that of Varnae, giving him greater powers than any other vampire.
 In 1471, Dracula abdicated his princehood.

 In the 19th century, he faced opposition from Abraham van Helsing and Jonathan Harker in England, the exploits of which were recorded in the 1897 novel by Bram Stoker, Dracula.
 When the humans destroyed Dracula, his remains were placed in his coffin, concealed within a cave blocked by an enormous boulder.
 Frankenstein's Monster was later tricked into unsealing the cave and opening the coffin, thus freeing Dracula.
 In later years, he also came in conflict with Cagliostro and Solomon Kane.
 Just before World War I, he was responsible for transforming Lord John Falsworth into Baron Blood.